The cervical screening programme was paused during 2020 due to the pandemic and has resumed routine screening.

 The cervical screening test (also known as a smear test) takes a sample of cells from the cervix (neck of the womb) and checks it for human papillomavirus (HPV).
 HPV is the main cause of cervical cancer.

-Women on non-routine screening (where screening results have shown changes that require further investigation/follow up) will be invited up to the age of 70.
+People on non-routine screening (where screening results have shown changes that require further investigation/follow up) will be invited up to the age of 70.

 - Cervical cancer is the most common cancer in women aged 25 to 35 years of age in Scotland.